A stochastic correlation extension of the Vasicek credit risk model: Introduction

-Recent supervisory analysis further highlights the central role of correlation in regulatory capital.
-In particular, the EBA staff paper on calibration of the IRB supervisory formula emphasises that the level of capital generated by the IRB approach depends crucially on the asset correlation parameter: it directly enters the supervisory risk-weight function and governs the mapping from expected probability of default (PD) to stressed (worst-case) default rates (\cite{CasellinaSalisTessioreUgoccioniVaretto2023IRB}).
-Because the supervisory formula effectively produces a stressed default rate through the interaction of PD and asset correlation, even modest misspecification of dependence can materially affect capital requirements.
-This observation reinforces that correlation is not a secondary modelling choice but a structural driver of tail loss quantiles in the ASRF framework.
+Supervisory calibration therefore depends critically on correlation.
+The EBA staff paper on the IRB supervisory formula emphasises that asset correlation enters the supervisory risk-weight function directly and affects the transformation of expected probability of default (PD) into stressed, or worst-case, default rates (\cite{CasellinaSalisTessioreUgoccioniVaretto2023IRB}).
+Since the formula combines PD with asset correlation to produce a stressed default rate, even modest dependence misspecification can materially alter capital requirements.

-In the classical Vasicek formulation the asset correlation parameter $\rho$ is constant.
-However, default dependence is empirically and economically state-dependent: correlations tend to rise in stressed conditions, and uncertainty in dependence itself is often referred to as correlation risk.
-Concerns about the cyclicality of Basel-style credit capital have long been recognised.
-For example, simulations in \cite{GoodhartSegoviano2004BaselProcyclicality} show that, during periods of strong growth, the IRB approach can imply lower capital adequacy requirements, whereas in recessions the required capital is markedly higher, producing substantially greater cyclical variation under IRB than under alternative approaches.
-They conclude that ``procyclicality may well still be a serious problem with Basel II'' despite attempts to smooth the risk-weight curves.
-A related supervisory concern is that internal ratings-based capital may move mechanically with the cycle: \cite{CorcosteguiGonzalezMosqueraMarceloTrucharte2003ProcyclicalCapital} argue that this can translate into lower capital requirements in favourable conditions and higher requirements in unfavourable ones, potentially inducing banks to tighten credit in recessions and thereby amplify downturns.
-Using a rating system estimated over a business cycle, they quantify how obligor grade migrations driven by macro conditions translate into changes in capital required under Basel proposals.
+The classical Vasicek model nevertheless fixes the asset correlation parameter $\rho$ over time.
+This restriction is difficult to reconcile with the empirical and economic state dependence of default clustering which is that correlations tend to rise under stress, and uncertainty about dependence is itself a source of correlation risk.
+This state dependence bears directly on the long-recognised cyclicality of Basel-style capital.
+Simulations in \cite{GoodhartSegoviano2004BaselProcyclicality} show that the IRB approach can generate lower capital requirements during expansions and markedly higher requirements during recessions, with substantially greater cyclical variation than alternative approaches.
+They conclude that ``procyclicality may well still be a serious problem with Basel II''.
+Similarly, \cite{CorcosteguiGonzalezMosqueraMarceloTrucharte2003ProcyclicalCapital} argue that the mechanical response of internal ratings-based capital to the business cycle can lower required capital in favourable conditions and raise it in unfavourable conditions, potentially inducing banks to tighten credit during recessions and amplify downturns.
+Using a rating system estimated over a business cycle, they quantify how macroeconomically driven obligor-grade migrations translate into changes in capital under the Basel proposals.